-Dr Pradip Baruah is a known name in the Indian tea fraternity and has done extensive research on the Assam tea industry.
-In this interaction with IBEF, he discusses the potential of purple tea production in Assam and efforts being undertaken to leverage the same.
+Dr. Pradip Baruah is a known name in the Indian tea fraternity and has done extensive research on the Assam tea industry.
+In this interaction with IBEF, he discusses the potential of purple tea production in Assam and the efforts being undertaken to leverage the same.

-Dr Pradip Baruah: Purple tea offers a totally new type of tea to the world, which is very attractive with a unique colour of the liquor and has many medicinal properties.
-Purple tea contains anthocyanins, which imparts the purple colour to the tea leaves.
+Dr. Pradip Baruah: Purple tea offers a totally new type of tea to the world, which is very attractive with a unique color of the liquor and has many medicinal properties.
+Purple tea contains anthocyanins, which imparts the purple color to the tea leaves.
 It thus has all the goodness of tea, with additional health benefits of anthocyanins.
 It is also low in caffeine content than the normal black or green teas which is particularly looked for by many people.
-It offers an excellent new diversified product to the tea consumers around the world besides black, green and white teas with certain high medicinal properties beneficial to human health.
-Purple tea can be manufactured both as black and green teas with purple coloured tea leaves.
+It offers an excellent new diversified product to the tea consumers around the world besides black, green, and white teas with certain high medicinal properties beneficial to human health.
+Purple tea can be manufactured both as black and green teas with purple-colored tea leaves.

-Anthocyanin supplements are marketed for their health enhancing properties and are also used as preservatives in food industry.
+Anthocyanin supplements are marketed for their health-enhancing properties and are also used as preservatives in the food industry.
 Purple tea plants with anthocyanin content will, thus, provide an alternative raw material from which these flavonoids can be extracted.

-Dr Pradip Baruah: The purple tea clone released in Kenya for commercial cultivation in Kenya, as TRFK 306 in 2011, was selected from the germplasm stock of Tea Research Foundation of Kenya.
+Dr. Pradip Baruah: The purple tea clone released in Kenya for commercial cultivation in Kenya, as TRFK 306 in 2011, was selected from the germplasm stock of Tea Research Foundation of Kenya.
 This important clone for Kenyan tea was originally selected from Assam and is an Assam variety.
-Such anthocyanin rich purple teas are also found in Assam and wild purple teas were recently discovered in Karbi Anglong Hill district of Assam.
+Such anthocyanin-rich purple teas are also found in Assam and wild purple teas were recently discovered in Karbi Anglong Hill district of Assam.
 I am informed of the availability of more such plants in Karbi Anglong Hills near Bokajan.
 But that area is yet to be visited.
-Such plants are also available in different tea growing areas of Assam, which are commonly known as 'ox blood', because of the colour.
-I have been exploring tea growing areas of Upper Assam and found such purple tea plants in an area near Teok, close to Jorhat town and another few plants near Dibrugarh.
-Newspaper reports at national and international level on possibility of producing purple tea in Assam have now generated tremendous curiosity and hope among the tea planters and small tea growers of Eastern India.
-They are eagerly waiting for the right kind of purple tea clone with high anthocyanin content to be available to them, so that they can start production.
+Such plants are also available in different tea growing areas of Assam, which are commonly known as ‘oxblood’, because of the color.
+I have been exploring tea growing areas of Upper Assam and found such purple tea plants in an area near Teok, close to Jorhat town, and another few plants near Dibrugarh.
+Newspaper reports at the national and international level on the possibility of producing purple tea in Assam have now generated tremendous curiosity and hope among the tea planters and small tea growers of Eastern India.
+They are eagerly waiting for the right kind of purple tea clone with high anthocyanin content to be available to them so that they can start production.

 IBEF: Tell us about the role that the Tocklai Tea Research Institute has played through its R&D initiatives towards improving crop outcomes and farmer income across tea plantations.

-Dr Pradeep Baruah: Tea Research Association is an autonomous R&D organisation funded by the Ministry of Commerce, Government of India and the tea industry and is one of the oldest organisations in PPP mode since 1964.
+Dr. Pradeep Baruah: Tea Research Association is an autonomous R&D organization funded by the Ministry of Commerce, Government of India, and the tea industry and is one of the oldest organizations in PPP mode since 1964.

 Tocklai Tea Research Institute (TTRI, earlier known as Tocklai Experimental Station) is the oldest and premier institution on tea research in the world, established way back in 1911.
-Over the years, exhaustive research has been carried out in the fields of integrated nutrient management, agronomic practices for young and mature tea crop management including optimum pruning cycles, efficient chemical and biological control measures and testing of new molecules and for bio efficacy against the major pests and diseases, plant physiology, biochemistry, establishment of limits for pesticide residues and heavy metals, drainage management strategies, mechanization in tea, tea processing and manufacturing and development tea by-products, etc. It has also carried out DNA fingerprinting using RAPD techniques in TV clones developed at Tocklai and their registration with the National Bureau of Plant Genetics in the country to protect their identity.
-Looking to the impact of climate change touching the tea industry also in North East India, Tocklai is working on identification of physiological parameters influencing drought resistance and in identifying promising drought resistant germplasm.
+Over the years, exhaustive research has been carried out in the fields of integrated nutrient management, agronomic practices for young and mature tea crop management including optimum pruning cycles, efficient chemical and biological control measures and testing of new molecules and for bio-efficacy against the major pests and diseases, plant physiology, biochemistry, the establishment of limits for pesticide residues and heavy metals, drainage management strategies, mechanization in tea, tea processing and manufacturing, and development tea by-products, etc. It has also carried out DNA fingerprinting using RAPD techniques in TV clones developed at Tocklai and their registration with the National Bureau of Plant Genetics in the country to protect their identity.
+Looking at the impact of climate change touching the tea industry also in North East India, Tocklai is working on the identification of physiological parameters influencing drought resistance and in identifying promising drought-resistant germplasm.

 However, the major contribution of Tocklai to the tea industry in North East India has been the development and release of high yielding clones and seed stocks for Assam, Dooars and Darjeeling which has helped the industry to improve the total tea production in North East India significantly.
 To indicate as an example, just in Assam valley the tea production has increased from 201 million kg in 1971 to 574 million kg in 2013.